 5.)
 Pricing/Labor: Well here is where it gets complicated.
 Not to scare you but, determining the price for you products can be quite challenging when considering everything that goes into the price.
 You have to make sure you include your time + materials + handling or any other expenses.
 My prices fluctuate all the time.
 This will happened at times during off or high peak seasons.
 You have to determine what works for you and your business.
 I don’t want to mislead you in any way with determining what your prices should be or whether you should change them or not.
 Because you know the labor or hard work you put into creating your products and you also know the materials or expenses that go along with it.
 What I will tell you is pay very close attention to the market.
 It always changes and you want to make sure you are paying yourself fairly for all the hard work you put into each product.
 I didn’t find this out until a few or six months after I had started my business.
 I am still learning and calculating expenses to fit fairly into how I price my products.
 That’s what I mean it gets complicated at times because it constantly changes.
 Sometimes good changes and sometime not so good.
 But you have to determine and be the judgement of what you pay yourself.
 Don’t ever think your work is any less or not valuable than the next seller.
 As I said you worked hard for it, so you deserve every dime you put into it.
 To read more on this read my post about the “Negotiator: Quality vs Value”.
 I also share so advice and tips how to beware of the customer who tries to negotiate a deal.

 6.)
 Quantity vs Custom Orders: I have to be honest those listing fees or renewal fees add up big time.
 So the way Etsy works is per each listing or quantity is $0.20 each.
 If I have one listing and I have in stock 20 of that same product that gives me a total cost of $4, right.
-Well each time your quantity depletes or expires that’s $0.20 each per item/listing.
-One of the reasons I love taking custom orders is because instead of listing 20 items for the exact same product I will combine a order for the overall quantity for one price.
+Well each time your quantity deplete or expires that’s $0.20 each per item/listing.
+One of the reasons I love taking custom orders is because instead of listing 20 items for the exact same product I will combine an order for the overall quantity for one price.
 I will still be charged $0.20 per listed I create, but instead I will only be charged once for the custom order.
 That’s because my quantity is listed as one item therefore, my listing will be charged one fee.
 However, Etsy still charges a fee per transaction.
-That’s inevitable, but instead of listing the same item 20 times and being charged per item, I create a listing per order for the overall subtotal for one price.
+That’s inevitable, but instead of listing the same item 20 times and being charged per item, I create a listing per order for the overall sum-total for one price.
 I hope that makes sense, but it helps in my favor because majority of my customers request for custom orders anyway.

 Well that pretty much sums up everything from my perspective of what has helped me run my Etsy business.
 I hope this information is helpful to you or gives you some insight about running a storefront business.
 If you have any questions about something I did not address above, please leave a comment below and I will happily address whatever questions you have below.